-- 1 The reporting requirements in 2022 cover the two climate-related targets (1) and (2).
-No reporting requirements for the environmental targets (3) to (6). - 2 Activity description according to Annex I and II of the delegated acts on climate-related targets. - 3 In accordance with the specifications set out in Annex I of the delegated acts on Article 8 of the EU taxonomy, HUGO BOSS will, as in the previous year, refrain from presenting its taxonomy-eligible and -aligned operating expenses (OpEx) for fiscal year 2022 due to immateriality. - 4 Compliance with the social minimum safeguards specified by the Taxonomy Regulation. - 5 No reporting requirements for fiscal year 2021. - 6 According to the Taxonomy Regulation, activities that directly enable other activities to make a significant contribution to one or more of the environmental targets. - 7 According to the Taxonomy Regulation, activities that support the transition to a climate-neutral economy.
+- 1 Activity description. - 2 In accordance with the specifications set out in Annex I of the delegated acts on Article 8 of the EU taxonomy, HUGO BOSS will, as in the previous year, refrain from presenting its taxonomy-eligible and -aligned operating expenses (OpEx) for fiscal year 2023 due to immateriality. - 3 Compliance with the social minimum safeguards specified by the Taxonomy Regulation. - 4 According to the Taxonomy Regulation, activities that directly enable other activities to make a significant contribution to one or more of the environmental targets. - 5 According to the Taxonomy Regulation, activities that support the transition to a climate-neutral economy.